jsp117/Playr/README.md

 ## Credits
-* We want to give Credits to all of our TA's and Tutors who helped us thought this project as well as our teamates who this project would have been done without them.
+* We want to give Credit to all of our TA's and Tutors who helped us through this project!
 * [StackOverFlow](https://stackoverflow.com/)
 * [W3schools](https://www.w3schools.com/)